CA Intermediate Syllabus 2020 (Nov Session) - Weightage, Topics and Sub topics, Exam Pattern

 Computation of total income and tax liability of individuals

-Income to be considered while computing total income of individuals
+Income to be considered while computing the total income of individuals

 Procedure for computation of total income and tax liability of individuals